 Frankly, the question of the day is how to stay afloat.
 And if our businesses survive, then how do we recover?

 While it’s easy to dwell on today’s uncertainty and get overwhelmed with worries for tomorrow, it’s probably better to focus on the things within control.
 That is, what you can still do from home – in terms of marketing – to ride out the storm.

-In other words, yes these are trying times filled with overwhelming worries, fear, and sadness but I’d like this post to be optimistic, forward-looking and motivating—not one that instills more anxiety and concerns when we’re already inundated with them.
+In other words, yes these are trying times filled with overwhelming worries, fear, and sadness but let’s be optimistic and forward-looking.

 So with that said, let’s look at how small businesses can still be productive and use this time wisely to prepare for the upturn.

 What your small business can do from home

 Just because we’re stuck at home doesn’t mean we can’t find ways to overcome the business challenges brought on by covid-19.

 And a lockdown doesn’t mean this has to be an unproductive time.
 It doesn’t even have to be ‘lost’ time.